PLR-Analyzer/PLR-Latency-Benchmark/docs/generator.md

 ## How the PLR curves are created

 This repository contains a physiologically realistic simulator for generating synthetic Pupil Light Reflex (PLR) signals.
-The simulation is based on the **nonlinear differential model** of Pamplona & Oliveira [1], extended with:
+The simulation is based on the **nonlinear differential model** of Pamplona & Oliveira [1], including:

 - **Population-level physiological variability**
 - **Stimulus flux optimization** to achieve target constriction during short light pulses
-- **Automatic tuning of asymmetric constriction vs. dilation speeds** to match empirical population PLR metrics
 - **Hippus-like drift** and **measurement noise**
 - Delay-based **neural latency** modeling